AlphaSoundZ/redsea/readme.md

 RedSea
 ======
 Music downloader and tagger for Tidal.
-For educational use only, and will break in the future.
+For educational use only, and will break in the future. -updated by burntscarr

 Current state
 -------------
+**This is a fork of the below information.
+Dniel97 is the original updater for this program, but not the original developer.
+I, burntscarr am making changes to the code he already updated to add even more features and fix some functionality.
+Links to the Wiki and such will still redirect to Dniel97's GitHub page for now.**

+(Original Message from Dniel97)
 **This fork will only get bug/hotfixes by me ([Dniel97](https://github.com/Dniel97)).
 Currently, Tidal changes/removes old tokens which supported single .flac/.m4a files and the newer tokens only receives MPEG-DASH which would require a lot of rewrite!
 For now is deprecated in favor of a newer [OrpheusDL](https://github.com/yarrm80s/orpheusdl) module: